German industrial orders fall unexpectedly in May | Business

 - Germany

-Orders for German-made goods dropped unexpectedly in May, data showed on Tuesday, hurt by weaker demand from countries outside the euro-zone and fewer contracts for capital and intermediate goods.
+Orders for German-made goods posted their sharpest slump in May since the first lockdown in 2020, data showed on Tuesday, hurt by weaker demand from countries outside the euro zone and fewer contracts for machinery and intermediate goods.

-The data published by the Federal Statistics Offices showed orders for industrial goods fell by 3.7% on the month in seasonally adjusted terms.
+The data published by the Federal Statistics Office showed orders for industrial goods fell by 3.7% on the month in seasonally adjusted terms, marking the first drop in new business this year.
+This confounded a Reuters forecast of a 1% rise and came after an upwardly revised increase of 1.2% in April.

-This confounded a Reuters forecast of a 1% rise and came after an upwardly revised increase of 1.2 in April.
+A breakdown of the data showed that foreign demand fell by 6.7%, with orders from outside the euro zone tumbling 9.3%.
+Domestic demand rose by 0.9%.
+Demand for capital goods, such as machinery and vehicles, fell by 4.6% while orders for intermediate goods contracted by 3.6%, the data showed.
+Orders for consumer goods rose.

-Also Read: German conservatives appeal to voters with 'stability and renewal' pledge
+Thomas Gitzel, an economist at VP bank, said the decline suggests that a shortage of materials is leaving its mark on order intake.
+"If companies are unable to process orders due to a lack of input materials, orders will not be placed at all," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)